DavidPost-1/PyHDFView/README.md

 ## To-do
-- Add a recent files menu
+- Refactor the load_file functions
 - Replace matplotlib with PyQtcharts
 - Choose some colourful icons for the tree view
 - Make a window icon